Modes

 S

-screen Multiplex terminal, run remote shells via ssh
+screen Multiplex terminal, run remote shells via

 scp Secure copy (remote file copy)